The Myth of Writing Every Day

 Or else you lose.

 "But JP, you un-sheered sheep of woolly inspiration," I hear you say, "If you can't even bloody read every day, what chance has anyone got of writing every day?
 Especially in the middle of this horrific, global septic tank of despair we all find ourselves swimming in?
-Surely trying to churn out words ad nauseum is a sure-fire route to madness, dejection, and failure, you daft little Irish man."
+Surely trying to churn out words ad nauseum is a sure-fire route to burnout, dejection, and failure, you daft little Irish man."

 And to that, I'd say, "You could have made the same point without bringing Ireland into this, you prickly git."